What is the law on drug driving in the UK?

 - Ketamine

-You should discuss any potential side effects of medication with your doctor, pharmacist or healthcare professional before driving, otherwise you run the risk of a charge of impaired driving.
+You should always discuss any potential side effects of medication with your doctor before driving to avoid any risk of being charged with a driving offence.

 What are the penalties for drug driving?

-The penalties for drug driving in the UK are similar to the existing penalties for drink driving.
-The maximum penalty for drug driving is an unlimited fine, and/or 6 months in prison, plus a minimum driving disqualification of 12 months.
+The maximum penalty for drug driving is an unlimited fine and/or 6 months in prison, plus a minimum driving disqualification of 12 months.

 - The presence of more than one drug in the body